|

 Margins

-In Forex, only a small percentage of the actual position value needs to
+In Forex, only a small percentage of the actual position value needs to be

-faith deposit to ensure against trading losses.
-The margin requirement
+ensure against trading losses.
+The margin requirement allows traders to hold

-allows traders to hold positions much larger than their account value.
+positions much larger than their account value.
+Margin requirements are as low

 Leverage

-In Forex trading, a small margin deposit can control
+In Forex trading, a small margin deposit can control a much larger total

-a much larger total contract value.
-Leverage gives the trader the
+contract value.
+Leverage gives the trader the ability to make nice profits, and

-ability to make nice profits, and at the same time keep risk capital to
+at the same time keep risk capital to a minimum.
+For example, Forex brokers

-means that a $50 dollar margin deposit would enable a trader to buy or
+offer 200 to 1 leverage, which means that a $50 dollar margin deposit would

-sell $10,000 worth of currencies.
-Similarly, with $500 dollars, one
+enable a trader to buy or sell $10,000 worth of currencies.
+Similarly, with $500

-could trade with $100,000 dollars and so on.
+dollars, one could trade with $100,000 dollars and so on.

 Long Position and Short Position